US judge dismisses Cristiano Ronaldo rape lawsuit in Vegas | Law-Order

 Wolfson, the elected public prosecutor in Las Vegas, said too much time had passed and evidence failed to show that Mayorga's accusation could be proved to a jury beyond a reasonable doubt.

 Stovall maintained that Mayorga didn't break the hush-money settlement.
-Her lawsuit sought to void it, accusing Ronaldo and reputation-protection "fixers" of conspiracy, defamation, breach of contract, coercion and fraud.
-In documents filed last year, Stovall tallied damages at $25 million plus attorney fees.
+Her lawsuit sought to void it, accusing Ronaldo and reputation-protection ''fixers'' of conspiracy, defamation, breach of contract, coercion and fraud.
+In documents filed last year, Stovall tallied damages at USD 25 million plus attorney fees.

 The attorney argued that Mayorga had learning disabilities as a child and was so pressured by Ronaldo's attorneys and representatives that she was in no condition to consent to dropping her criminal complaint and accepting the $375,000 in August 2010.